 Protests swell after Myanmar junta raises specter of force

-YANGON, Myanmar (AP) — Protesters are gathering in Myanmar’s biggest city despite the ruling junta’s thinly veiled threat to use lethal force if people answered a call for a general strike opposing the military takeover.
-Hundreds had gathered by midmorning at a major intersection in Yangon after a group advocating civil disobedience called for people to unite for a “Spring Revolution.”
-Roads were blocked in front of landmarks like the Myanmar Central Bank and U.S. Embassy, and trucks overnight blared warnings against public gatherings.
-A junta statement carried on state TV said the protesters were carrying people “to a confrontation path where they will suffer the loss of life.”
+YANGON, Myanmar (AP) — Protesters have gathered in Myanmar’s biggest city despite the ruling junta’s threat to use lethal force if people join a general strike opposing the military’s takeover.
+Thousands gathered at several places in Yangon.
+A group that gathered near the U.S. Embassy departed after the arrival of a large number of riot police.
+Factories, workplaces and shops were shuttered across the country in response to the call for a nationwide strike.
+The closings extended to the capital.
+A junta statement Sunday on state TV said the protesters were inciting people “to a confrontation path where they will suffer the loss of life.”